-- (a) a member of the police service appointed by the commissioner as a property officer; or - (b) an officer of a government entity appointed as a property officer under an arrangement between the commissioner and the chief executive officer of the entity.
+(a) a member of the police service appointed by the commissioner as a property officer; or property point means a place lawfully used by the police service as a place for the storage of relevant things.

+(b) an officer of a government entity appointed as a property officer under an arrangement between the commissioner and the chief executive officer of the entity.